iamgini/openshift-kubernetes-docker-cheatsheet/README.md

 ```
 oc config view                  # command to view your current, full CLI configuration
-                                  also can see the cluster url, project url etc.
+                                # also can see the cluster url, project url etc.
+oc config get-contexts          # lists the contexts in the kubeconfig file.

 kubectl config view             # to view the config in ~/.kube/config